xavierbox/Deep-Learning-Uncertainty/docs/README.md

 ```

 Although the data is in good shape, some minimal checking and processing is still due.
-Here is one example of the code in the notebook performing a basic check.
+Here is one example of the code in the notebook performing a basic check that one variable is within expected bounds.

 ```python